All Blacks Sam Cane Fractures His Neck Against South Africa

-Sam Cane, the flanker for New Zealand All Blacks will be on the bench for months after fracturing his neck in a game against the Springboks.
+Sam Cane, the flanker for the New Zealand All Blacks rugby team will be on the bench for months after fracturing his neck in a game against the Springboks.
 Luckily the 26-year-old was able to walk off the field on his own steam, but neck injuries can always be tricky.

 NewsHub says that Cane collided with Springbok Francois Louw’s hip in the 35th minute and was motionless on the field for a few minutes until he was able to stand.
 All Blacks have been posting updates on their Twitter account to say that Cane would make a full recovery.